larswaechter/telegram-bot-server/README.md

 ## Description

 telegram-bot-server is a Node.js powered webserver with MongoDB integration for running your own [Telegram Bot](https://core.telegram.org/bots) as well as a REST API.
-With the help of Telegram bots you can do a lot of awesome and useful things.
+With the help of Telegram bots you can do quite a lot of useful things.

 Just to give some examples:

 - Gathering weather information based on your location
-- Fetching arrival / depatures times of public transportation
+- Fetching arrival / departure times of public transportation
+- Sending automated messages
 - IoT

 You can make your bot public for other users or just use it for private purposes.